Is this program right for you?

 Important Dates / Application Deadlines

-The courses and certificate are open to anyone.
+The course and certificate are open to anyone.
 There are no formal admission requirements.

 International applicants are encouraged to contact JIBC's Office of International Affairs at email@example.com.